fluid-project/handbook.floeproject.org/src/documents/InclusiveEPUB3.md

 * Special semantics which help give basic HTML elements additional functions or meaning when used in an EPUB reading system.
 * A "spine" which defines the author's intended path through the content.
 This may be different than a table of contents, as a table of contents may include references to content not considered part of the author's primary path.
 An example of this scenario would be a textbook with diagrams in boxes or content in the sidebar - the EPUB spine may choose to skip over this material, even though it may appear in the book's table of content.
 * Metadata which describe the content (i.e. author, language, etc.).
-This metadata typically contains <a href="http://dublincore.org/" rel="nofollow" target="_blank" class="link-external">Dublin Core metadata</a>, but can contain any metadata as long as the schema is defined. <a href="http://www.idpf.org/accessibility/guidelines/content/meta/schema.org.php" rel="nofollow" target="_blank" class="link-external">Schema.org accessibility metadata</a>, which describes accessibility features and modalities of the EPUB book, is supported.
+This metadata typically contains [Dublin Core metadata](http://dublincore.org/), but can contain any metadata as long as the schema is defined.
+[Schema.org accessibility metadata](http://www.idpf.org/accessibility/guidelines/content/meta/schema.org.php), which describes accessibility features and modalities of the EPUB book, is supported.

-EPUB is an open format managed by the <a href="http://idpf.org/" rel="nofollow" target="_blank" class="link-external">International Digital Publishing Forum</a> (or IDPF) - a group of industry stakeholders who are primarily technology and content providers.
+EPUB is an open format managed by the [International Digital Publishing Forum](http://idpf.org/) (or IDPF) - a group of industry stakeholders who are primarily technology and content providers.
 The latest version of the EPUB specification is EPUB 3.

-## Why Choose EPUB 3 over HTML5? ##
+## Why Choose EPUB 3 over HTML5?

 EPUB 3 is a way to package and distribute HTML 5 content.
 Therefore EPUB 3 can be perceived as a way to distribute web content offline and includes unique features that make the EPUB 3 format more suitable for page-by-page consumption and academic settings.
 Whether you choose straight HTML 5 over EPUB 3 largely depends on your requirements and your content.